dat-2k2/JavaLabs/README-en.md

 mvn clean package assembly:single
 ```
 The jar file with cli ends with *jar-with-dependencies*.

+## Documentation
+Visit https://dat-2k2.github.io/ to see the docs.

 # Program Structure
 Each laboratory (short. *lab*) is put in a separated subpackage of the main pack *ru.spbstu.telematics.java*, named as **lab1, lab2,**...